Jason-FTW/customdifficulty/README.md

-# CustomDifficulty Project for Bukkit 1.8.*
+# CustomDifficulty

-Note: Not yet updated fully to 1.8
+Current Status: updating to Spigot 1.12

-This is a republishment of the original CustomDifficulty project by Pasukaru0 (https://github.com/Pasukaru)
+This is the official fork of the original CustomDifficulty project by Pasukaru0 (https://github.com/Pasukaru), which was left unmaintained.

 I have been given permission by the original author to republish this project.